ZIZO932/Smart-Greenhouse-agriculture-system/README.md

 # Smart-Greenhouse-agriculture-system
 The Smart Greenhouse agriculture system uses a 4-layer design to protect crops like Basil from Egypt's heat and water shortages.
+A Raspberry Pi Pico W monitors industrial NPK and moisture sensors, then automatically triggers pumps and fans to keep everything in the perfect range.
+To top it off, an AI-powered camera on a circular track patrols the plants to catch diseases early.